Let's talk

 Energy transition Energy research Residential research

-We dive into the story of Aira, the newest player in the European heat pump market, having recently raised nearly €200 million.
+In this episode, we dive into the story of Aira, the newest player in the European heat pump market, having recently raised nearly €200 million.
 Pamela Brown, Chief Marketing Officer at Aira, joins us to discuss the company’s mission, progress, and future plans.
 We’re also joined by Klara Ottosson, LCP Delta's Heating Business Manager, who provides her insights on Aira's impact and the broader heating market landscape.

 [00:00:01.650] - Jon Slowe